Mickelbil84/LightEngine3/README.md

 LightEngine3 is a lightweight OpenGL rendering engine (which also contains some elements of a game engine), and should be used for rapid development of experimental projects as well as games.

-This framework is built mostly on SDL2 and glew
+This framework is built mostly on SDL2 and glew.

 ### Why 3?
 What happened to 1 and 2?